prof.dr. M (Mangala) Srinivas

 Professor/Chairholder

-Overall, Mangala’s team has taken a new type of imaging agent from development to the clinic and commercialisation.
+In all, her group has taken a new type of imaging and immunomodulatory tool from initial development and fundamental characterisation, through to clinical testing and commercialisation.